Capillary Rise in Pipes with Variable Cross Section: Introduction

 where $h(t)$ is the height of a fluid column (position of the meniscus) at time $t$.
 The fluid is assumed to be Newtonian, with mass density $\rho$, viscosity $\mu$, surface tension $\gamma$, and contact angle $\theta$ between the fluid free surface and wall of the pipe ($g$ denotes gravitational acceleration).
 All physical properties of the fluid are assumed constant.

-The model \eqref{Intro:Washburn} was proposed by Bosanquet in 1923 \cite{Bosanquet}, using Newton's second law applied to a control volume.
-It is one of the rare models in which the motion of a viscous fluid, described by the Navier-Stokes equations, is reduced to a single ordinary differential equation (ODE).
-A detailed mathematical analysis of the existence, uniqueness, and behavior of the solution is provided in \cite{Switala}, while comparisons to experimental data can be found in \cite{Quere, Bothe}.
+Washburn's equation \eqref{Intro:Washburn} is one of the rare models in which the motion of a viscous fluid, described by the Navier-Stokes equations, is reduced to a single ordinary differential equation (ODE).
+Simple inspection reveals that the Washburn relation \eqref{Intro:WashLaw} is a solution of \eqref{Intro:Washburn} when inertia and gravity are neglected.
+A detailed mathematical analysis of the existence, uniqueness, and behavior of the solution of \eqref{Intro:Washburn} is provided in \cite{Switala}, while comparisons to experimental data can be found in \cite{Quere, Bothe}.
 For a pipe with constant radius, the equation can be derived in polar-cylindrical coordinates from the Navier-Stokes equations \cite{Kornev}, with a similar procedure applied to the case of capillary flow between two parallel plates \cite{Grunding}.
 A recent study \cite{ruiz2022long} focused on the transition between different dynamical regimes in Washburn's equation with dynamic contact angle.

-A generalization of the Washburn's model \eqref{Intro:Washburn} has been derived for the pipe with variable circular cross section $R(z)$, which can be written in the following form \cite{Figliuzzi,Vella}:
+A model that describes capillary flow through the pipe with variable circular cross section $R(z)$ has been derived in \cite{Figliuzzi,Vella}, and bears the following form:

 It was derived using the `lubrication theory' approximation, which inherits the following assumptions: (i) cross-sectional representative length $R_{0}$ is much smaller than the length of the pipe $L$, $R_{0} \ll L$, which implies the long and thin flow domain; (ii) cross section varies slowly along the axial coordinate $z$, and (iii) conditions of the flow are such that inertial terms may be neglected.
+Although the variation of the cross section along the pipe axis is taken into account, equation \eqref{Intro:Lubrication} does not generalize the Washburn model \eqref{Intro:Washburn} completely.
+It does not take into account inertial terms, which imposes limitations to the applicability of the model.